kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 <img src="images/blue_cube.png" width="90%">
 </p>

 _Brief note: This is a translation of an article I wrote in 2016.
-You may notice that some JavaScript conventions have changed a bit since then :)_
+You may notice that some JavaScript conventions have changed since then :)_

-In this three-part article, I will go through an unusual exercise in programming: How to create an app while making the source code as short a humanly possible.
+In this three-part article, I will go through an unusual exercise in programming: How to create an app while making the source code as short as absolutely possible.

-In this first part we will make a small web page that renders a spinning cube.
-To help us, we will use the Canvas API and some JavaScript.
-In the second part, we will work through the source code with the aim of making it smaller.
-This process is often called code golfing: An effort to minimize the source code while trying not to change the functionality.
-In part three, we'll take a look at how we can apply another trick, involving a "dual identity", to make the source code even shorter.
+In this first part we will make a small web app that shows a spinning cube.
+We will use the Canvas API a bit of JavaScript and maths to make this happen.
+In the second part, we will work through the source code and shorten it.
+This process is often called code golfing: A quest to minimize source code while keeping the functionality.
+In part three, we'll make the source code even shorter by applying another trick involving what we may call "dual identities".

 The three parts can be read independently.
 So, if you are interested in seeing how you can create 3D graphics from scratch in the browser, keep reading this part.
 Please note: It will get a bit nerdy.
-If you would rather like to take a closer look at code golfing in JavaScript, jump to part two.
-If you are more fascinated by compression tricks, part three is the right place.
-Note: Part two and part three will also get nerdy.
+If you would rather take a look at code golfing in JavaScript, jump to part two.
+If compression tricks is your thing, part three is the right place.
+Note: Part two and part three are also a bit nerdy.

 The cube we will make looks like this:

 <script async src="//jsfiddle.net/0p43xm2s/embed/result/"></script>

-It consists of 8 vertices, each with x, y and z coordinates.
-We start off by defining an array the stores the vertex coordinates:
+It has 6 surfaces (top, bottom, left, right, front and back) and 8 vertices - each with x, y and z coordinates.
+We start off by defining an array to store the vertex coordinates:

 ```
 var points = [-1, -1, 1, 1, -1, 1, 1, 1, 1, -1, 1, 1, -1, -1, -1, 1, -1, -1, 1, 1, -1, -1, 1, -1];
 ```

-The values in the array define the x, y, and z coordinates of each point, in sequence.
+The array contains the x, y, and z coordinates of each point, in sequence.
 A diagram makes the setup easier to understand:

 <p align="center">
 <img src="images/cube_wireframe.png" width="90%">